Man linked to Capitol riot convicted of threats to lawmakers

-NEW YORK (AP) - A social media agitator was convicted Wednesday on federal charges of threatening to kill members of Congress in a verdict that rejected his claims it was harmless rhetoric.
+NEW YORK (AP) - A social media agitator was convicted Wednesday on federal charges of threatening to kill members of Congress, a verdict that rejected his claims it was harmless rhetoric.

 A jury found Brendan Hunt guilty at the close of a weeklong trial in federal court in Brooklyn.

-Hunt, 37, did not deny creating a series of menacing-sounding posts.
-But he testified that they were often put together while impaired from smoking pot with a bong and drinking beer, and never thought they would be taken seriously.
+Testifying in his own defense on Tuesday, the 37-year-old Hunt did not deny creating a series of menacing-sounding posts.
+But he the jury that they were often put together while impaired from smoking pot with a bong and drinking beer, and never thought they would be taken seriously.

 “I wrote a lot of things I didn’t mean,” Hunt said, calling himself “immature” and “very irresponsible.”